Expulsion from the United States Congress

-Expulsion is the most serious form of disciplinary action that can be taken against a Member of Congress.
+Expulsion is the most serious form of disciplinary action that can be taken against a member of Congress.
 The United States Constitution (Article I, Section 5, Clause 2) provides that "Each House [of Congress] may determine the Rules of its proceedings, punish its members for disorderly behavior, and, with the concurrence of two-thirds, expel a member."
-The processes for expulsion differ somewhat between the House of Representatives and the Senate.
+The process for expulsion from the House of Representatives differs somewhat from the process for expulsion from the Senate.

 Censure, a less severe form of disciplinary action, is an official sanction of a member.
 It does not remove a member from office.

 Process leading to expulsion

-Presently, the disciplinary process begins when a resolution to expel or censure a Member is referred to the appropriate committee.
+Presently, the disciplinary process begins when a resolution to expel or censure a member is referred to the appropriate committee.
 In the House, this is the Committee on Ethics (House Ethics Committee); in the Senate, this is the Select Committee on Ethics (Senate Ethics Committee).

-The committee may then ask other Representatives or Senators to come forward with complaints about the Member under consideration or may initiate an investigation into the Member's actions.
-Sometimes Members may refer a resolution calling for an investigation into a particular Member or matter that may lead to the recommendation of expulsion or censure.
+The committee may then ask other Representatives or Senators to come forward with complaints about the member under consideration or may initiate an investigation into the member's actions.
+Sometimes, members may refer a resolution calling for an investigation into a particular member or matter that may lead to the recommendation of expulsion or censure.

-Rule XI (Procedures of committees and unfinished business) of the Rules of the House of Representatives states that the Committee on Standards of Official Conduct can investigate allegations that a Member violated "any law, rule, regulation, or other standard of conduct applicable to the conduct of such Member ... in the performance of his duties or the discharge of his responsibilities".
-The Senate Select Committee on Ethics has the same jurisdiction.
+Rule XI (Procedures of committees and unfinished business) of the Rules of the House of Representatives states that the Committee on Standards of Official Conduct can investigate allegations that a member violated "any law, rule, regulation, or other standard of conduct applicable to the conduct of such Member ... in the performance of his duties or the discharge of his responsibilities".
+The Senate Select Committee on Ethics has the equivalent jurisdiction.
 The committee may then report back to their whole chamber as to its findings and recommendations for further actions.

 When an investigation is launched by either committee, an investigatory subcommittee will be formed.
-Once the investigatory subcommittee has collected evidence, talked to witnesses, and held an adjudicatory hearing, it will vote on whether the Member is found to have committed the specific actions and then will vote on recommendations.
-If expulsion is the recommendation then the subcommittee's report will be referred to the full House of Representatives or Senate where Members may vote to accept, reject, or alter the report's recommendation.
+Once the investigatory subcommittee has collected evidence, talked to witnesses, and held an adjudicatory hearing, it will vote on whether the member is found to have committed the specific actions and then will vote on recommendations.
+If expulsion is the recommendation then the subcommittee's report will be referred to the full House of Representatives or Senate where members may vote to accept, reject, or alter the report's recommendation.
 Voting to expel requires the concurrence of two-thirds of the members.
 This is set out in Article 1, Section 5, Clause 2 of the United States Constitution.